Friday, May 31, 2024

 Friday, May 17, 2024

 The cobwebs stretch across the time I've been absent.
 There is no music playing, and that in itself is noticeable.
-It's like my being here is disturbing even the quiet.
+It's like my being here is disturbing the quiet.

 Tied to each one is an emotion, a distant memory of something or someone.
 Not always obvious, though one in particular seems to reflect a sadness, something best not remembered.